"Not everything in a book will work in a movie... I think it's the director's duty to keep what he can use and throw out

 - The Watchmen film has numerous changes to the source material, most of them extrapolated from the comic.
 Two significant changes — ( Dan Dreiberg seeing Rorschach's death and subsequently beating up Ozymandias, and changing some of the dialogue for the ending) — were most likely done to prevent the audience leaving with a complete and horrible Downer Ending (though the graphic novel leaves the thread open).
 For the climax, they decided upon a device that emulated Dr. Manhattan's energy signature, allowing the world to scapegoat him, rather than the alien squid.
 People are undecided as to which works better overall, but it's definitely the best they could have done with that ending in film.
 The moment where Rorschach snaps was changed, mostly to avoid comparison with Saw, but the new scene also allows us to see the moment his mind snaps without an overabundance of narration.

-- The Mighty Thor film didn't use the pseudo-Elizabethan English that the character has historically been known for in the comics, which they themselves have already dropped this highly campy element.
-However while movie Thor doesn't use the pseudo-Elizabethan English, he does still speak in the largely antiquated and hammy style of the comics to largely the same effect (just minus the Thous and Thys).
+- The Mighty Thor film didn't use the pseudo-Elizabethan English that the Asgardian characters spoke for many years in the comics, which they themselves have already dropped this highly campy element.
+However while movie Thor doesn't use the pseudo-Elizabethan English, he does still speak in the largely antiquated and hammy style of the comics to largely the same effect (just minus the "thou's" and "thy's").

 - The Avengers took a number of liberties with the source material to make it more (in the film's view) palatable for a mainstream audience.
 Among the major changes were having Hawkeye forego his classic purple costume in favor of his more realistic leather outfit from The Ultimates, as well as both he and Black Widow being made into founding members of the Avengers.
 The plot also combines elements of both the first issue of The Avengers from back in the 60's as well as first storyline from The Ultimates.